ShareWell Nav Logo

 Frequently asked questions

-Do I have to be struggling badly to join a motherhood group?
+Do I have to be a new mom to join a mom support group?

-Can a peer group help with feeling unseen as a mother?
+Can a mom support group help with feeling unseen?

 Yes.
-Being witnessed by others who understand the invisible labor and emotional complexity of motherhood can be deeply relieving.
+Being witnessed by other moms who understand the invisible labor and emotional complexity of being a mom can feel relieving in a way that even close friends and partners often cannot offer.

 As Seen In